indratiola/angular-1-material-example/README.md

 * [BrowserSync](http://www.browsersync.io)

 ### TODO
-* Use more moduler approach in components
+* Use more modular approach in components
-* Sticky toolbar when using ui-view
+* Sticky toolbar when using ui-view, see [without](http://codepen.io/anon/pen/wKWrpy)
+* Use legacy controller and template based routing to resolve sticky issue ?

 #### License